MileHacker Logo

 • Do not point feet at Buddha statues.

-• Avoid touching religious artifacts without permission.
+• Avoid touching religious artifacts without getting permission.

-• Observe local practices respectfully.
+• Observe local traditions respectfully.

 Cultural Respect